 E) -TUKEL

--tukel means by oneself; alone .The referent appears as the possessive marker.
+-tukel means by oneself; alone.
+The referent appears as the possessive marker.

-He stays behind in house all by himself.
+S/he stays behind in house all alone.

 I am going alone.